 What is Risk Management?

-There is a basic regulatory requirement for implementation of this methodology, mainly in the design, implementation and control stages of development of medical devices and drug products before product registration and marketing approval.
+There is a basic regulatory requirement for the implementation of this methodology, mainly in the design, implementation, and control stages of the development of medical devices and drug products before product registration and marketing approval.

 Assessing the risk of occurrence of any hazard depends on the relative probability of its occurrence and what the consequences of the damage (the severity of the damage) may be.